MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 After migrating to Azure, Contoso wants to be able to connect to the replicated VMs in Azure.
 To do this, there's a couple of things that the Contoso admins need to do:

-   - To access Azure VMs over the internet, they enable SSH on the on-premises Linux VM before migration.
+   - To access Azure VM, they enable SSH on the on-premises Linux VM before migration.
 For Ubuntu this can be completed using the following command: **Sudo apt-get ssh install -y**.

    - After they run the migration they can check **Boot diagnostics** to view a screenshot of the VM.